manila rope lash rope for pack horses

 During World War II, Japan invaded the Philippines, cutting off the supply of Manila rope to the world.
 This encouraged the development of synthetic alternatives like nylon.
 When the Philippines gained independence, they rebuilt Manila production and export, and the country is still the main producer of the material today.

 Synthetic ropes have largely replaced Manila rope in the shipping industry and other industries, but it still has a place in the military, agriculture, and decorative arts.
-Many horse packers prefer it to modern materials.
-It has a nice feel, is extremely strong, and is the best rope for splicing.
-It does require some TLC—oiling or waxing will enhance longevity, and after getting wet, it needs to be well dried because mildew can grow.

 I brought in the best I could find, sourced from the Philippines, in half-inch thickness, and I cut it to 48 feet.
 The price is the same as for the double-braid nylon lash ropes.
 I also offer it in the very popular combo with the lash cinch.